7rooper/UE4_TressFX/README.md

 Overview
 ----------------------

 This open source Unreal Engine fork implements a **modified** version AMD's [TressFX](https://github.com/GPUOpen-Effects/TressFX) hair/fur rendering and simulation technology into Unreal Engine.
-TressFX makes use of the processing power of high-performance GPUs to do realistic rendering and utilizes compute shaders to physically simulate each individual strand of hair.
+It uses the GPU and compute shaders to physically simulate each individual strand of hair.

 We are opening the source to the community to get more people involved and help solve the remaining issues.